NNPDF/nnpdf/doc/sphinx/source/get-started/installation.rst

   python -m venv environment_nnpdf
   . environment_nnpdf/bin/activate
-  python -m pip install git+https://github.com/NNPDF/nnpdf.git@4.0.9
+  python -m pip install git+https://github.com/NNPDF/nnpdf.git@4.0.10

 .. warning::

    When you install using pip, non-python codes such as LHAPDF and pandoc won't be installed automatically and neeed to be manually installed in the environment.
+If using python 3.9, make sure it is newer than ``3.9.2`` (see issue `here <https://github.com/NNPDF/reportengine/pull/69>`_)

 .. _bootstrap-installation: